Adityaa9677/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-i build a tic tac tow game using html css and javaScript
+I build a tic tac toe game using html, css and javaScript.